Moon of Israel (novel)

 Moon of Israel is a novel by English writer H. Rider Haggard, first published in 1918 by John Murray.
+Moon of Israel is a historical novel with fantasy elements.
 The novel narrates the events of the Biblical Exodus from Egypt told from the perspective of a scribe named Ana.
+Moon of Israel is set during the reign of the Pharaoh Amenmeses, identified in the novel as the Pharaoh of the Exodus.

 Haggard dedicated his novel to Sir Gaston Maspero, a distinguished Egyptologist and director of Cairo Museum.

+Reception

+Fantasy historian Jessica Amanda Salmonson described Moon of Israel as a "beautifully written Jewish legend".